 Trikafta (elexacaftor/ tezacaftor/ivacaftor)

 Trikafta is a combination drug that includes three different drugs: elexacaftor, tezacaftor, and ivacaftor.
 Trikafta belongs to a class of drugs called CFTR modulators.
 It is designed for people with cystic fibrosis (CF) who have at least one of 178 different mutations in their CFTR (cystic fibrosis transmembrane conductance regulator) gene.
-This includes the most common mutation, F508del.1 Trikafta is the first triple therapy for CF, and is recommended for those at least 12 years and older.
+This includes the most common mutation, F508del.1 Trikafta is the first triple therapy for cystic fibrosis, and is recommended for those ages 6 years and older.

 In the EU, Trikafta is referred to as Kaftrio.